NZadeh/avalon/README.md

 - Log out players automatically after X hours / delete rooms after Y hours.
 - Unify all styling/classes to Materialize
 - Remove unnecessary dependencies (how?)
-- Move some computation server side...?
-(Limit the scope of client<-->database requests)
-- "Re-enter" button for the lobby the user is in, instead of "Join"
+- Just look at all the TODOs in the code :)

 ---